Skip to content

 Application Deadline:

-The Summer School on Law and Logic is being held for its eleventh year, from 1st to the 6th July 2024.
+The Summer School on Law and Logic is being held for its eleventh year, from June 30th to the 5th of July 2025.
 This course is designed to give students rigorous training in a wide variety of logical methods that can assist all kinds of legal analysts, including students, lawyers, judges and scholars.
 The overall framework for the course is the Logocratic Method, a systematic method for assessing the strengths and weaknesses of arguments, including, but not limited to, legal arguments.
 Since so much legal analysis consists of making and evaluating arguments, this method can be a powerful tool for all legal analysts.

 On the right-side menu, you can find a short description of the courses and the relevant contacts.